CE AT 13+ | INFORMATION FOR SCHOOLS

 ORDER CE AND CASE PAST PAPERS

 Schools can now order past papers for Common Entrance (CE) and Common Academic Scholarship (CASE) exams through our new online shop.
 To access school-only products including individual print-on-demand papers and digital bundles of PDF papers, schools will need a verified ISEB School account for the online shop.
-Your school may already have an account - if you are unsure, please contact us by submitting a ticket on the Shop Support Portal.
-If you need support with setting up your school's account for the online shop please contact us by submitting a ticket on the Shop Support Portal See further information about ordering past papers below.
+Your school may already have an account - if you are unsure, please contact us by completing the ticket form on our Shop Support Portal to find out.
+See further information below.

 ORDERING CE AND CASE PAST PAPERS